TV Tropes Needs Your Help

 - A common idea is that Real Life is in fact a computer simulation and that everyone is either a body that's hardwired in, or just sophisticated pieces of software, being run by who-knows-what.
 In fact, if the multi-verse hypothesis is true then there are probably many more simulated universes than real ones simply because there would be huge numbers of universes where at least some one has created at least one simulated universe, and if one persons done it once then there would probably be many universes with huge numbers of simulated universes in them (and then some of those might make their own simulated universes).
 But it all depends on there being a multi-verse really.

 A similar theory goes as follows: Assume the Universe is finite.
 If the Universe is finite, it can be perfectly recreated in a simulation, given sufficient resources.
 If we can perfectly simulate the Universe, our simulation will contain individuals who will attempt to perfectly simulate their universe.
 As their (simulated) Universe is finite, they will be able to do so.
 This recurses infinitely.
 Therefore, there are potentially an infinite number of simulated universes, each containing one or more simulated universes, with one (real) Universe at the top of the stack.
-It is therefore INFINITELY more likely that we exist within a simulated Universe than the real one.

 - An infinite universe can simulate other infinite universes within itself, so long as it confines the simulation to an expanding finite region.
 Our universe, for example, could be infinite and as long as the portion of it that is simulated expands outward at the speed of light, we would never be able to tell.
 This can also be used to construct infinite simulations-within-simulations.